tomal00/barometer/README.md

 ## Deployment

-To run the Web App, simply navigate yourself to the root directory of the repo and run:
+To run the Web App, simply navigate yourself to the root directory of the repo and the command below.
 (this process may take up to several minutes)
 ```
 bash setup.sh